mit-orcd/orcd-docs-edit/docs/orcd-systems.md

 ORCD operates and provides support and training for a number of cluster computer systems available to all researchers.
 These systems all run with a Slurm scheduler and most have a web portal for interactive computing.
 These are Engaging, SuperCloud, Satori, and OpenMind.

+## Maintenance Schedule

+With the exception of SuperCloud, the maintenance schedule for all ORCD systems is:

+- Monthly downtimes on the 3rd Tuesday of the month lasting about a day.
+- Weekly restarts of login nodes Monday mornings starting at 6am for about 15 minutes.
+If Monday is a holiday this restart will occur on Tuesday.

+SuperCloud has monthly downtimes on the 2nd Tuesday of each month.

 ## Engaging Cluster

 <!--